The UW Farm is a 1.5 acre student-powered urban farm & educational facility located on the University of Washington’s Seattle Campus.

 Our mission is to be the campus center for the practice and study of urban agriculture and sustainability, and an educational, community-oriented resource for people who want to learn about building productive and sustainable urban landscapes.

-ALTHOUGH THE BOTANIC GARDENS GROUNDS ARE CURRENTLY OPEN TO VISITORS, ALL BUILDINGS AND PARKING LOTS ARE CLOSED.
+ALTHOUGH THE BOTANIC GARDENS GROUNDS ARE CURRENTLY OPEN TO VISITORS, SOME BUILDINGS ARE CLOSED.
 VISITORS ARE ASKED TO ABIDE BY SOCIAL DISTANCING GUIDELINES.

 The UW Farm continues to operate, growing food for the community under strict protocols with critical staff only at this time.
 All students are required to work remotely and our volunteer program is suspended at this time.